 - If you don’t already know of a pro-choice event on campus or in your community, it is a good practice to monitor pro-choice organizations in the area.
 Your state may have a NARAL or Planned Parenthood Action group advertising events in the community or on a campus.

-- Follow like-minded clubs at your school (College Democrats, Feminist clubs, Vox, etc.) to see if they have upcoming abortion-related events.
+- Follow groups at your school that are likely to host pro-abortion events (College Democrats, Feminist clubs, Vox, etc.) to see if they have upcoming abortion-related events.

-- When an event is found and your group is ready to do something, make sure your RC is aware of the details so we can help you plan the most effective outreach for the day.
+- When an event is found and your group is ready to do something, make sure your Regional Coordinator is aware of the details so we can help you plan the most effective outreach for the day.

 - Protest attendees can go beyond just your pro-life club.
 Reach out to other organizations or friends who are also pro-life.
 (Conservative groups on campus, Christian groups, local youth groups or churches, other supportive friends and family, pro-life clubs at nearby schools.)